-Located on the western edge of central New Jersey, and bordered on the west by the Delaware River, the Marshlands are surrounded by Trenton, Hamilton Township, Bordentown Township, and Bordentown City.
+The Abbott Marshlands are located on the western edge of central New Jersey, and bordered on the west by the Delaware River, and are surrounded by Trenton, Hamilton Township, Bordentown Township, and Bordentown City.
 Getting There

-Photographs and the Marsh logo are copyrighted by their makers and their use for purposes other than this website requires permission.
+Support is provided by Friends for the Abbott Marshlands, D&R Greenway Land Trust, and volunteers who provided time and expertise.
+Photographs and the Marsh logo are copyrighted by their makers and their use for purposes other than this website requires permission (email@example.com).

 Photographs on the home page are: